 Staff at the National Social Anxiety Center

-Lesley Dorfman, PhD, received her M.A. in Marriage and Family Therapy and continued on to complete a PhD in Clinical Psychology at United States International University in 1993 (now Alliant International University).
+Lesley Dorfman, PhD: Dr. Dorfman received her MA in Marriage and Family Therapy and continued on to complete a PhD in Clinical Psychology at United States International University in 1993 (now Alliant International University).
 She received extensive training and diverse experience working with adolescents and adults in various clinical settings, including completion of a comprehensive, APA accredited, full time internship at Sharp Mesa Vista Hospital providing therapy to adults, adolescents and children.
 Dr. Dorfman’s range of experiences led to a solid base of knowledge and confidence in working with mild, moderate, and severe psychological problems with all ages.
 She has furthered her expertise in CBT during the past 4 years as a therapist at CTI.

-Dr. Dorfman utilizes her extensive clinical skills and CBT expertise to treat a wide range of clients and clinical conditions at CTI including anxiety disorders such as social anxiety, panic attacks, phobias, and PTSD, as well as depression, OCD and BDD, and autism spectrum disorders.
+Dr. Dorfman utilizes her extensive clinical skills and CBT expertise to treat a wide range of clients and clinical conditions at CTI, including anxiety disorders such as social anxiety, panic attacks, phobias, and PTSD, as well as depression, OCD and BDD, and autism spectrum disorders.
 Dr. Dorfman uses collaborative, creative, empirically based CBT techniques with her clients both in the office and outside the office when relevant to help them overcome phobias and gain confidence in achieving their goals.
 She draws from her years of both professional and personal life experience to also offer wise guidance in addressing life transitions, grief and loss, and parenting difficulties.
 She has particular expertise in parenting children with developmental difficulties or other unique challenges.
 Dr. Dorfman approaches each client with a base of respect and compassion, offering CBT for individual adults and adolescents, as well as for families and couples.

 Zev A. Kluner, PsyD, received his doctorate in clinical psychology at the California School of Professional Psychology, San Diego (Alliant) in 2017.
 Dr. Kluner has a wide range of clinical experience with children and adolescents diagnosed with depression, anxiety disorders, OCD, ODD, ADHD, and Autism Spectrum Disorder.
 He interned at Harmonium (a non-profit outpatient program), San Diego Center for Children (level-14 residential group home) and The Winston School, Del Mar (non-public school, NPS).
 Additionally, he completed a two year accredited pre-doctoral internship within the juvenile system for the County of San Diego Health and Human Services Agency.
 His post-doctoral training was at The Winston School, Del Mar, CA.